astroboyReloaded/Music-Festival-Website/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank [Microverse](https://www.microverse.org/) for teaching me these tools.
+> I would like to thank [Cindy Shin GUI & Graphic Designer](https://www.behance.net/adagio07) for such a great desing.

 <!-- LICENSE -->